Miami-Dade building recertification: a full walkthrough (formerly the 40-year recertification)

 For condominium associations, where multiple unit owners and a board have to coordinate the same recertification across shared common elements, specialist coordination is usually unavoidable — the project management complexity exceeds what most associations are equipped to handle internally.

-If your building is approaching 40 years old (built around 1986) — or already past 50 years (built around 1976) — and you're not sure where you stand, our free MyHausFax™ Snapshot will confirm your current recertification status and flag whether a NORI is on file.
+If your inland building is approaching or past 30 years old — or your coastal building is approaching or past 25 years — and you're not sure where you stand, our free MyHausFax™ Snapshot will confirm your current recertification status and flag whether a NORI is on file.
 Free, one business day, no obligation.

-Permit Solutions Services is a Miami-based specialist firm coordinating permits, resolving violations, and closing complex compliance cases across Miami-Dade and Broward counties — including 40-year and 50-year recertification coordination.
+Permit Solutions Services is a Miami-based specialist firm coordinating permits, resolving violations, and closing complex compliance cases across Miami-Dade and Broward counties — including building recertification coordination.
 Request a free Snapshot or call 305-600-9422.